 The removal of Nelson is Barbados’ latest symbolic break with its colonial past and comes two months after the Government of Barbados announced plans to replace Queen Elizabeth II as the head of state and and for the island to become the Republic of Barbados on the country’s 55th anniversary of its independence on 30th November 2021.

 What will be removed next as Barbados casts off its colonial past once it become the Republic of Barbados?

 If Barbados is like Hong Kong, where I lived from 1997 until 2014, where in 1997 Hong Kong was returned to the Chinese after a century and a half of British colonial rule, the most immediate changes were red post boxes were immediately painted green and all Royal crests were ground off.
 Where the Royal crests on post boxes could not be ground off they were painted over with gloopy resinous paint!
-Over time, the other noticeable change was the move away from the “one country two systems structure” to Hong Kong being just another Chinese city directly controlled by Beijing and the re-writing of Hong Kong’s colonial history and the introduction by China of new draconian National Security Laws.
-Given the way the Barbados Government panders to the Chinese its very possible The Republic of Barbados will end up being just another pawn to the Chinese – like Hong Kong (controlled by Beijing) and will in time will probably, like Hong Kong, look at re-writing its colonial history.
+Over time, the other noticeable change was the move away from the “one country two systems structure” to Hong Kong being just another Chinese city directly controlled by Beijing, the re-writing of Hong Kong’s colonial history and the introduction by China of new draconian National Security Laws.
+Given the way the Barbados Government panders to the Chinese its very possible The Republic of Barbados will end up being just another pawn to the Chinese – like Hong Kong (controlled by Beijing) and will in time, like Hong Kong, look at re-writing its colonial history.

 Lord Nelson’s column – London